 Alex hails from Lancaster, Ohio but has lived in California, Chilé, Michigan, and Colorado.
 Alex graduated from the University of Dayton in 2007 with a bachelor's degree in Geology.
 He returned to the university to earn a teaching credential in Earth Science in 2010.
-Alex has been professionally involved with outdoor and experiential education for the last ten years.
+Alex has been professionally involved with outdoor and experiential education for the last eleven years.
 He has taught classes on backpacking and kayaking, planned student-centered backpacking and climbing trips, instructed students at a residential outdoor educational facility in the Sierra Nevada Mountains, and led National Parks camping trips.
-Alex's relationship with The Island School dates back to the Fall of 2014 when he volunteered for the Cape family.
+Alex's relationship with The Island School dates back to the Fall of 2014 when he volunteered for the Cape Eleuthera family.
 Today, in addition to his research teaching responsibilities with the Center for Sustainable Development, Alex is a coach for the Fellows Program and an expedition leader for sailing and kayaking trips.
-In his free time, Alex loves free-diving, slack-lining, and rock climbing.
+In his free time, Alex loves instructing free-diving, distance running, and fishing.